easyt0re/piecewiseLinearModel/README.md

 - change output from joint space to TCP pose

 - figure out why it's uncontrollable

+(20180525) although this was already solved at this point but I happen to stumble upon a way to [identify uncontrollable modes](https://se.mathworks.com/help/control/ref/tzero.html#bs9mcm_-1)

 ## saved *simTAUJAD.slx* as *simTAUJADnew.slx* for motion testing
 checked with *simTAUcheckOTorq.slx*, SM was at an odd pose though input angles should be correct